15 Inspiring UK Staycation Ideas For Your 2021 Family Holiday

 Being an agricultural county, you should pay a visit to Easton Farm Park where you’ll find all manner of farm animals, most importantly a Suffolk Punch, an enormous horse that was once used on farms in Suffolk to pull the heavy machinery.
 There are also loads of activities there for the kids.

 Suffolk is also referred to as the foodie county, and on a summer’s day there is nothing better than visiting a family-friendly Suffolk pub with a beer garden to sample some local food.
+Or how about wine tasting at one of the vineyards in Suffolk?!

 If you’re visiting Suffolk during the month of August and are looking for some cultural entertainment, Snape Maltings has a Proms event during the whole month of August.
 As well as concerts from internationally acclaimed musicians, there are lots of fun events for the kids too.